Westminster Stone theory

 The Westminster Stone theory is the belief held by some historians and scholars that the stone which traditionally rests under the Coronation Chair is not the true Stone of Destiny but a 13th-century substitute.
 Since the chair has been located in Westminster Abbey since that time, adherents to this theory have created the title 'Westminster Stone' to avoid confusion with the 'real' stone (sometimes referred to as the Stone of Scone).

 One of the most vocal proponents of this theory was writer and historian Nigel Tranter, who consistently presented the theory throughout his non-fiction books and historical novels.
 Other historians have held this view, including James S. Richardson, who was an Inspector of Ancient Monuments in the mid-twentieth century.
 Richardson produced a monograph on the subject.

 History of the Stone of Destiny

 The Stone of Destiny was the traditional Coronation Stone of the Kings of Scotland and, before that, the Kings of Dál Riata.
 Legends associate it with Saint Columba, who might have brought it from Ireland as a portable altar.
-In AD 574, the Stone was used as a coronation chair when Columba anointed and crowned Aedan King of Dál Riata.
+In AD 574, the Stone was used as a coronation chair when Columba anointed and crowned Aedan as the King of Dál Riata.

 The Stone of Destiny was kept by the monks of Iona, the traditional headquarters of the Scottish Celtic church, until Viking raiding caused them to move to the mainland, first to Dunkeld, Atholl, and then to Scone.
 Here it continued to be used in coronations, as a symbol of Scottish Kingship.